 Boards must ensure that the FEP includes an estimated time frame for completion of other educational and training services, based on individual factors.

-Boards must be aware that for performance purposes only teen heads of households are included.
+For performance purposes only teen heads of households are included.

 Boards may include time spent on homework as part of the participation hours.
 The instructor of the course must verify the homework hours required for the course by providing written documentation to attest to those hours.